The Mary Tyler Moore Show: Title sequences

 The opening title sequence features many scenes filmed on location in Minneapolis in both summer and winter, as well as a few clips from the show's studio scenes.
 The sequence changed each season, but always ended with Mary tossing her hat into the air in front of what was then the flagship Donaldson's department store at the intersection of South 7th Street and Nicollet Mall in downtown Minneapolis.
-The hat toss was ranked by Entertainment Weekly as the second greatest moment in television.
+The hat toss was ranked by Entertainment Weekly as the second greatest moment in 1970s television.
 On May 8, 2002, Moore was in attendance when basic cable network TV Land dedicated a statue to her that captured her iconic throw.
 In 2010, TV Guide ranked the show's opening title sequence No. 3 on a list of TV's Top Ten credit sequences, as selected by readers.
 In 2017, James Charisma of Paste ranked the show's opening sequence No. 15 on a list of The 75 Best TV Title Sequences of All Time.

 Sonny Curtis wrote and performed the opening theme song, "Love Is All Around".
 The lyrics changed between the first and second seasons, in part to reflect Mary Richards having become settled in her new home.
 The later lyrics, which accompanied many more episodes at a time when the show's popularity was at a peak, are more widely known, and most covers of the song use these words.
 For season 7, there was a slightly new musical arrangement for the opening theme, but the lyrics remained the same as seasons 2–6.

 No supporting cast members are credited during the show's opening (though from the second season on, shots of them appear).
-The ending sequences show snippets of the cast, as well as any major guest stars in that episode, with the respective actors' names at the bottom of the screen.
+The ending sequences show snippets of the cast, as well as any major guest stars in that episode, with the actors' names at the bottom of the screen.
 Other on-location scenes are also shown during the closing credits, including a rear shot of Mary holding hands with her date, played by Moore's then-husband, Grant Tinker, and Moore and Valerie Harper feeding ducks on the bank of a pond in a Minneapolis park (this shot remained in the credits, even after Harper left the show).
 Many of the opening shots were filmed at Lake of the Isles.
 The ending sequence music is an instrumental version of "Love is All Around".
 The ending finishes with Mimsie the cat meowing within the MTM company logo.